brunocosouza/NLP/README.md

 * **In progress : Natural Language Inference Project**

-The projects are come from and inspired by: https://d2l.ai/
+The projects come from and inspired by: https://d2l.ai/